karmaresearch/NILS2025/index.markdown

 The proceedings of all papers accepted will be hosted by VLDB.

+## Paper submission

+Papers will be formatted using the VLDB 2025 style files.
+The paper submission system will be open soon.

 ## Important Dates

 - Paper submission: <strong>Friday, May 30th, 2025.</strong>